If you are not already familiar with community solar, we recommend reading CUB’s Introduction to Community Solar first.

 *Your payment is equal to the value of bill credits, assuming the default electricity supply

-charge with your utility, minus your discount of 20%.
+charge with your utility, minus your discount percentage.

 When will my subscription go live?
 When will I start to see credits on my utility bill?

 You should only be charged by your community solar company once you start receiving utility bill credits.
 When that is depends on when your subscribed community solar project is interconnected to the utility grid.